top of page

 Tenant Responsibilities

-Typically, it’s the tenant’s responsibility to take care of the rental unit.
-That means keeping the place clean and dry, reporting leaks, and using appliances the right way.
+Tenants are expected to take care of the rental unit.
+That means keeping the space dry, using appliances correctly, and reporting concerns as soon as they notice them.

 Landlord Obligations

 The landlord is responsible for maintaining the rental property in a safe and livable condition.
-This includes repairing pipe bursts, leaking roofs, or plumbing failures that come from age or wear.
+This includes repairing pipe bursts, leaking roofs, or other common apartment plumbing issues

 If the landlord fails to fix known issues, the problem can escalate quickly and cause extensive damage.